 Vitamin D dependent rickets type 1

 VDDR-I is also called pseudovitamin D deficiency rickets.
 It is caused due to deficiency of 1-alpha-hydroxylase deficiency.
-It is characterized by early onset of rickets occuring within the 1st year of life and severe hypocalcemia.
+It is characterized by early onset of rickets occurring within the 1st year of life and severe hypocalcemia.
 Enamel hypoplasia may occur.

 Vitamin D dependent rickets type II